 - Order keys/access card, business cards (if applicable).

-- Liaise with IT to set-up computer equipment and provide access to company intranet, email, common drives etc.
+- Liaise with IT to set-up computer equipment and provide access to the company intranet, email, common drives, etc.

 - Arrange telephone installation.

-- Welcome the new employee and introduce them to team members and supervisor.
+- Welcome the new employee and introduce them to team members and the supervisor.